Some remarks on invariants: The ring of invariants

 For rings with some level-preserving action of an algebra, the definition can be refined to lift the coefficients from dimensions to representations, but this is not the case here, since we are counting singlets.

 The dimension of the ring is read off from the partition function as the power of its divergence as $t\rightarrow1$.
 Its behaviour close to $t=1$ is

 for some constant $c$, where $d=\dim S^\fg$.

-A multiplicative form of $P(t)$, reflecting the Tate resolution, is
+A multiplicative form of $P(t)$, reflecting the Tate resolution \cite{Tate1957HomologyON}, is

 Here, $m_k\in\ZZ$ are integers which are positive for even and negative for odd variables (generators, ghosts, second order ghosts,...) in the resolution.
-One aspect to bear in mind, which limits the usefulness of the partition function for more ``complicated'' rings, is that there is no guarantee that even and odd variables do not appear at the same level.
-The partition function will then only know the difference.
+See ref. \cite{Henneaux:1992ig} for an introduction to such resolutions for physicists.